RahulSinha9/DevSecOps-Tools-Installation/README.md

 Welcome to the DevOps Tools repository!
 This repository serves as a comprehensive collection of various tools commonly used in the field of DevOps.
-Whether you're a seasoned DevOps engineer or just starting out, you will find a variety of tools here to streamline your development, deployment, and operations processes.
+Whether you're a seasoned DevOps engineer or just starting out, you will find a variety of tools here to streamline your development, deployment, and operations processes..

 **Table of Contents**